 - What’s Your Purpose? – Each page of your website should serve a clear and concise purpose.
 Is your About Us page telling a compelling story?
 Does your Products/Services page deliver effective and convincing information?
 Identifying each page’s purpose and effectively producing relevant content will put you in good stead for successful lead generation.

 - Consistency Is Key – We don’t mean to state the obvious here but a cohesive, fluid website will benefit you greatly compared to one that features disconnecting messaging and themes.
 Simple things like font styles, font sizes, brand themes & colours and general formatting will subconsciously resonate cohesively with your audience and make your brand notably memorable.

-- Be Responsive – We can’t stress this enough but always, always, always ensure that your website will be compatible on mobile devices before undertaking its design.
-With over 50% of all internet searching now being conducted on a mobile device it’s crucial that your website is mobile friendly and optimized.
+- Be Responsive – We can’t stress this enough but always, but always, always ensure that your website will be compatible with mobile devices before undertaking its design.
+With over 50% of all internet searches now being conducted on a mobile device it’s crucial that your website is mobile-friendly and optimized.

 3. Be Strategic With Your Digital Channels

 Your website is similar to a brick-and-mortar retail store.
 It brand focused, showcases all of your products/services and provides useful information should your customers need it.
 This useful information is usually in the form of brochures, booklets and marketing collateral which customers can take away, assess and review before making a buying decision.

 The same can be said for your website’s digital channels.
 Social media, content marketing and EDM campaigns are brilliant ways of providing useful information to your audience as well as maintaining engagement and promoting specials.